Blessings and Curses of Covariate Shifts: Adversarial Learning Dynamics, Directional Convergence, and Equilibria: Introduction

 Observe that the Bayes optimal model does not change with $\mu$, the distribution of covariates $x$.

 Now, we can define the objective of the game between the model $f:X \rightarrow Y$ and the covariate distribution $\mu \in \cP(X)$,

-It turns out Bayes optimal model $f^\star_{\mathrm{Bayes}}$ is an equilibrium of the game, as we shall show later.
+It turns out Bayes optimal model $f^\star_{\mathrm{Bayes}}$ is an equilibrium of the game, as we shall show shortly.

-Classical statistical learning theory studies $\cU(\widehat{f}_{\mu}, \mu)$ where $\widehat{f}_{\mu}$ is learned based on an empirical data set drawn from the same distribution $\pi_{\mu}$.
-However, when the covariate distribution shift to another measure $\nu$ that is different from the training data distribution $\mu$, the performance $\cU(\widehat{f}_{\mu}, \nu)$ deteriorates, see \cite{shimodaira2000improving, quinonero2008dataset} for a review on covariate shifts.
+Note that classical statistical learning theory studies $\cU(\widehat{f}_{\mu}, \mu)$ where $\widehat{f}_{\mu}$ is learned based on an empirical data set drawn from the same distribution $\pi_{\mu}$.
+However, when the covariate distribution shift to another measure $\nu$ that is different from the training data distribution $\mu$, the performance $\cU(\widehat{f}_{\mu}, \nu)$ deteriorates, see \cite{shimodaira2000improving} and \cite{quinonero2008dataset} for a review on covariate shifts.
 Assuming the knowledge of the density ratio $\dd{\nu}/\dd{\mu}$, importance weighting methods have been proposed as an adaptation to covariate shifts.

-\paragraph{Adversarial perturbation} The theoretical insights toward understanding adversarial perturbations have so far centered around robustness and regularization \citep{delage2010distributionally, ross2018improving, madry2017towards}.
+\paragraph{Adversarial perturbation} The theoretical insights toward understanding adversarial perturbations have so far centered around robustness and regularization in various formulations, see \cite{xu2009robustness} (Theorem 3) for support vector machines, \cite{ross2018improving, madry2017towards, sinha2017certifying} for neural network models, and \cite{delage2010distributionally} for distributionally robust optimization.
 Given a metric measure space $(\cP(X), d)$, a covariate distribution $\mu \in \cP(X)$, and a current model $f$, consider the following population version of the adversarial perturbation,

 where $\cU(\cdot, \cdot)$ is defined in \eqref{eqn:model-dist-objective}.